Skip to content

 Two modes:

-• Feature Flags -- Grouped cards showing every config section (LLM, Embedding, Retrieval, Synthesis, Governance, etc.).
+• Feature Flags — Grouped cards showing every config section.
 Boolean fields render as toggle switches.
 Text/number fields are editable inputs.
-Secrets (API keys, passwords, tokens) show as *** and are read-only.
-Click "Apply Changes" to send updates.
+Secrets show as *** and are read-only.
 Fields requiring a restart show an amber "Restart Required" badge.

-• YAML Editor -- Full config.yaml content in a monospace textarea.
+• YAML Editor — Full config.yaml content in a monospace textarea.
 Edit directly, then click "Apply".
-A warning banner notes that some changes require a restart.

 All API endpoints (except GET /) require authentication.
 Two modes:

-• API key: When the server is bound to 0.0.0.0 or any non-loopback address, set ZETTELFORGE_WEB_API_KEY and pass it via the X-API-Key header or as a Bearer token in the Authorization header.
+API key.
+When ZETTELFORGE_WEB_API_KEY is set in your environment, all requests must supply that key.
+Pass it with either the X-API-Key header or as a Bearer token in the Authorization header:

 export ZETTELFORGE_WEB_API_KEY=my-secret-key